Hideki Matsuyama wins the 2021 Masters, becoming first Japanese man to win golf major

 The 2021 Masters golf tournament

-Japan's Hideki Matsuyama celebrates with his caddie on the 18th green after winning the Masters on April 11.
+Matsuyama celebrates with his caddie on the 18th green after winning the Masters on April 11.

+Matsuyama lines up a putt with his caddie, Shota Hayafuji, on the 18th green.

 The 2021 Masters golf tournament